The most amazing Cyber Monday 2018 deals you can still get

 - Instant Pot DUO60 7-in-1 Multicooker—$69.95 on Amazon (Save $30): The best-selling 6-quart Instant Pot model went up $10 from its lowest price, but we still thing it's a good buy.

 - KitchenAid 5-Qt.
-Artisan Stand Mixer—$223.99 at Amazon (Save $55): Only a few colors are left at this price on our favorite mixer.
-It's on sale but priced at $279 at Macy's.
+Artisan Stand Mixer—$223.99 at Amazon (Save $55): An absolute classic.
+Only the red models are left at Amazon.
+Macy'sis selling them for $279 but at least they have six colors to choose from.

 - LG 55-In.
 C8 OLED 4K TV—$1,696.99 on Amazon (Save $500): This is the best TV of the year.
 It usually goes for $2,200, but has been dropping little by little since September, and right now it's at its lowest price outside of the occasional Massdrop sale (and it's available with Prime shipping).
 The 65-inch is $400 off right now too, marking its lowest Amazon price.